Bo Jackson: I'd tell my kids to play any sport aside from football

 If Bo only knew back then.?

-Former two-sport star Bo Jackson told USA Today in a wide-ranging interview that he never would have played football if he had known more about the injury risks. ?
+Former two-sport star Bo Jackson told USA Today Sports?in a wide-ranging interview that he never would have played football if he had known more about the injury risks. ?

-"If I knew back then what I know now,'' Jackson told USA Today.
-"I would have never played football.
+"If I knew back then what I know now," Jackson told USA Today Sports, "I would have never played football.
 Never.
 I wish I had known about all of those head injuries, but no one knew that.
 And the people that did know that, they wouldn't tell anybody."

 Jackson emerged as nothing short of a sports and cultural icon -- in part due to Nike's "Bo Knows" ad campaign -- during his athletic career in the late '80s and early '90s.
 After winning the Heisman Trophy at Auburn, Jackson played football for the then-Los Angeles Raiders and baseball for the Kansas City Royals.

-He remains the only person to be selected as both an MLB All-Star and a NFL Pro Bowler.
+He remains the only person to be selected as both an MLB All-Star and an NFL Pro Bowler.

 Jackson suffered a serious hip injury in 1991 against the Cincinnati Bengals that ended his football career.?